rfortherestofus/r-without-statistics/r-without-statistics.md

 I've tried to choose topics for each chapter that are relevant to a broad audience.
 Things like data visualization, report generation, and creating your own functions are things that anyone, no matter what you use R for, will find valuable.

 There are some great topics that I thought to include but were just too narrow in their focus (for example, [the world of generative art made with R](https://blog.djnavarro.net/posts/2021-10-19_rtistry-posts/).
-If, at any point while you're reading this book, you think, "why didn't David include X topic," please know that X might be a great topic, but I can only cover so much.
+If, at any point while you're reading this book, you think, "why didn't David include X topic?" please know that X might be a great topic, but I can only cover so much.
 The fact that you're able to come up with other ideas for things that R can do is a) fantastic and b) a further display of R's versatility.
 I eagerly await your follow-up book highlighting the myriad other things R can do that I am unable to cover in this book!

 ## A Favor to Ask {-}

 Pedants of the world (as one of you, I come in peace), I have a favor to ask.

 This book is called R Without Statistics.
 But it's not meant to be taken literally.
 Of course it's true that if you're making a graph you're using statistics.
 So, before you start typing an angry email to me, please know that R Without Statistics is a mindset rather than a literal statement.

 We're all using R with statistics already.
 Let's also learn to use R without statistics.